 - Events that require partial or exclusive use of an area of the park

-If you are not sure if your event requires a special event permit or not, please email the Reservations SupervisorSpecialEventPermit@ebparks.org with information about your requested activity and she will respond within 2 business days with additional information.
+If you are not sure if your event requires a special event permit or not, please email the Reservations Supervisor SpecialEventPermit@ebparks.org with information about your requested activity and they will respond with additional information.

 - 1 Year Prior - Special Events may be booked up to one year in advance.
 It is strongly encouraged to start the application process as early as possible in order to confirm date(s), location, and approvals.
 A non-refundable initial payment of $100 is due at the time of booking in order to hold your date.

 - 90 days Prior - New events or especially complicated events require a minimum of 90 days.
 Some events will need approval from the Board of Directors.
 This can take 90 days or longer.